biprateep/dara/docs/index.md

 The current status of storage space can be found using the command `df -kh` Only data that requires fast read and write should be stored in the home directories.
 Data that requires multiple read-writes should not be stored on the SSDs to increase their lifespan.

-### Account creation, settings and priviledges for different accounts
+### Account creation, settings and privileges for different accounts
 Accounts now use Pitt's, single sign on solution and hence need to be processed through Gracie.
 The account priviledges can be changed by any of the admins/sudo-ers.
 Add the usernames to the `/etc/group` file.
 For ex:
 ```bash